 Malloy: "Of course you can't reach [Larkin]!
 He's probably off saving the rainforests, or recycling his sandals or some shit!"

-Tempting Fate: It's discussed what a brilliant idea it was to put all of the most dangerous criminals in the country on the same plane.
+- Tempting Fate: It's discussed what a brilliant idea it was to put all of the most dangerous criminals in the country on the same plane.
 Larkin's assistant hopes nothing goes wrong.
 He replies that the plane is a well-oiled machine.

 "All they'll have to worry about is stale peanuts and a little turbulence."

-Cyrus: Ladies and gentlemen, this is your captain speaking.
+- Title Drop: Upon taking over the plane, Cyrus gets on the intercom and announces, "Ladies and gentlemen, this is your captain speaking.
 I have the only gun on board.
-Welcome to Con Air!
+Welcome to Con Air!"

-Too Dumb to Live: A pair of guards are left to watch over Cyrus's prison cell, with clear orders from Larkin not to touch anything in the hidden compartment they just uncovered.
+- Too Dumb to Live: A pair of guards are left to watch over Cyrus's prison cell, with clear orders from Larkin not to touch anything in the hidden compartment they just uncovered.
 They proceed ignore him completely, opening a box with the words "DO NOT OPEN" written across the top.
-Boom.
+Kaboom.

-Played with.
+- Played with.
 The cons are walking away from an burning plane, only to jump when it actually explodes... except, of course, Cyrus.
 Poe was a bit closer to the plane, so he has to Outrun the Fireball at the same time.

-Poe walks towards a gun-toting con after the plane crashes and is on fire, taking a bullet in the shoulder without pausing.
+- Poe walks towards a gun-toting con after the plane crashes and is on fire, taking a bullet in the shoulder without pausing.

-Up to Eleven: Everyone's story, but especially Garland Greene.
+- Up to Eleven: Everyone's story, but especially Garland Greene.
 You can't just have a Hannibal-like psychopath, he has to have "driven through three states wearing a girl's head as a hat."

-Wife-Basher Basher: Cameron Poe becomes one when he catches Johnny trying to rape a female guard.
+- Wife-Basher Basher: Cameron Poe becomes one when he catches Johnny trying to rape a female guard.
 See Punctuated Pounding, wherein he slams the bastard's head repeatedly into a bulkhead while teaching him Chivalry 101.

-Wouldn't Hit a Girl: During his Foe Tossing Charge, the last person on the line is Sally-Can't-Dance, who is - depending on your interpretation - either Camp Gay or a trans woman.
+- Wouldn't Hit a Girl: During his Foe-Tossing Charge, the last person on the line is Sally-Can't-Dance, who is - depending on your interpretation - either Camp Gay or a trans woman.
 Poe nearly punches him, hesitates, then slaps instead.